rust-lang/rfcs/text/0000-constants-in-patterns.md

 The *behavior* of such a constant as a pattern is the same as the corresponding native pattern.
-On floats are raw pointers, pattern matching behaves like `==`, which means in particular that the value `-0.0` matches the pattern `0.0`, and NaN values match no pattern.
+On floats are raw pointers, pattern matching behaves like `==`, which means in particular that the value `-0.0` matches the pattern `0.0`, and NaN values match no pattern (except for wildcards).

 ## Breaking changes